-334(1) Subject to subsection (3), on or before the dates set out in clauses (a) to (c), an employer, contractor or owner shall identify and keep a written record of the materials set out in those clauses that the employer, contractor or owner knows or may reasonably be expected to know are present in a place of employment and which workers may come into contact with:
+334(1) Subject to subsection (3), an employer, contractor or owner shall identify and keep a written record of the following materials that the employer, contractor or owner knows or may reasonably be expected to know are present in a place of employment and with which workers may come into contact:

-(a) all friable, exposed asbestos-containing materials, on or before July 1, 1997;

-(b) all friable, non-exposed accessible asbestos-containing materials, on or before July 1, 1998; and

-(c) all asbestos-containing pipe, boiler and duct insulating materials, on or before July 1, 1998.
+- (a) asbestos-containing material; - (b) subject to subsection (2), any material likely to contain asbestos.

-(2) Any material likely to contain asbestos is deemed to be asbestos-containing material for the purposes of this Part until the material is determined to be asbestos-free.

-(3) An employer, contractor or owner shall immediately identify the presence in a place of employment of all material that is likely to contain asbestos, is damaged or in poor repair and is likely to release asbestos dust into the atmosphere at the place of employment.

-(4) An employer, contractor or owner shall ensure that the identification of asbestos-containing materials pursuant to subsection (1) or the determination of asbestos-free materials pursuant to subsection (2) is performed only by a competent person.

-(5) An employer, contractor or owner shall make a copy of the records mentioned in subsections (1), (3) and (5) available for reference by the committee or representative and the workers.
+- (2) Any material likely to contain asbestos is deemed to be asbestos-containing material for the purposes of this Part until the material is determined to be asbestos-free. - (3) An employer, contractor or owner shall immediately identify the presence in a place of employment of all material that is likely to contain asbestos, is damaged or in poor repair and is likely to release asbestos dust into the atmosphere at the place of employment. - (4) An employer, contractor or owner shall ensure that the identification and assessment of asbestos-containing materials pursuant to subsection (1) or the determination of asbestos-free materials pursuant to subsection (2) is performed only by a competent person. - (4.1) An employer, contractor or owner shall ensure that the written record mentioned in subsection (1) includes the following information for each asbestos-containing material or each type of asbestos-containing material: - (a) its location; - (b) its characteristics; - (c) its accessibility. - (4.2) An employer, contractor or owner shall ensure that the written record mentioned in subsection (1) is updated each time asbestos-containing material is added to or removed from the place of employment. - (5) An employer, contractor or owner shall make a copy of the written record mentioned in subsections (1), (3), (4.1) and (4.2) readily available for reference by: - (a) the committee; - (b) the representative; and - (c) the workers.

+4 Oct 96 cO-1.1 Reg 1 s

+334; 21 Mar 2014 SR 5/2014 s

+5.